 The Company has put in place a risk management system suitable to the Company’s business nature and implemented risk assessment procedure, which included internal compliance and control program to monitor and prevent possible risks including corrupt practices.
 As part of the on-going risk management process, the Company’s Group Risk Committee in collaboration with Group Internal Audit regularly conduct a risk monitoring, assessment, evaluation and propose a control program to prevent and mitigate possible risk and report findings to the Audit and Risk Committee.
 The Audit and Risk Committee is responsible for overseeing and reviewing strategic and operational risk management including risk assessment and control procedures as well as seeking to ensure that the Company has a continuous process for managing risk, appropriate and effective internal control and internal audit systems.

-In 2017, the Company announced the “No Gift Policy” during New Year Festival and other occasions in compliance with the good Corporate Governance Policy and Anti-Corruption Policy regarding to the provision and acceptance of gifts for employees at all levels to acknowledge and implement in order to create a good standard in operation.
+The Company announced the “No Gift Policy” during New Year Festival and other occasions in compliance with the good Corporate Governance Policy and Anti-Corruption Policy regarding to the provision and acceptance of gifts for employees at all levels to acknowledge and implement in order to create a good standard in operation.
 A letter on “No Gift Policy” was distributed to the Company’s business partners to ask for their cooperation not to offer any kinds of gifts to the management and employees of the Company.
 In case there is any inconvenience for the return of the gifts, the Company will consider donation of gifts to charitable entities or social projects as deemed appropriate.

 Failure to comply with the Anti-Corruption Policy or any employee who is caught committing corruption shall be disciplined in accordance with the Company’s policies including termination of employment.
-A criminal case may also be brought upon such employee if the act is in violation of the law.
+A criminal/civil case may also be brought upon such employee if the act is in violation of the law.